tarwn/lessthandot-hugo/blogs/content/posts/2015-01-13-author-of-the-year-at-mssqltips-com.md

   - syndicated

 ---
-I have the pleasure and privilege to announce that I was awarded with the [“Author of the Year” award][1] at the [MSSQLTips.com][2] website!
+I have the pleasure and privilege to announce that I was awarded with the ["Author of the Year" award][1] at the [MSSQLTips.com][2] website!

 I am humbled by the recognition of my fellow peers in the SQL Server community and I'd like to thank all of you, the #sqlfamily, for voting.